 The USS Mazama was an ammunition ship that belonged to the Lassen class.
-It was named after Mount Mazama which belonged to the Cascade Range located in Oregon; a collapsed volcano where nowadays lies Crater Lake.
-This ship was laid down in 1942 and it was launched a year later.
-The USS Mazama had an overall service of 16 years, it was commissioned three times and it was finally decommissioned in 1970.
-Some of the operations where this vessel was deployed are the Pacific Operations at Guama, the Campaign in Philippine, Tinian, Saipan, and Okinawa.
+It was named after Mount Mazama, which belonged to the Cascade Range located in Oregon, a collapsed volcano where nowadays lies Crater Lake.
+This ship was laid down in 1942, and it was launched a year later.
+The USS Mazama had an overall service of 16 years, it was commissioned three times, and it was finally decommissioned in 1970.
+Some of the operations where this vessel was deployed are the Pacific Operations at Guama, the Campaign in the Philippines, Tinian, Saipan, and Okinawa.
 It was awarded 5 battle stars for its service.

 Technical Features of the USS Mazama (AE-9)